-A key component of NYU College of Nursing’s mission, as an integral part of a research-one private university “in the public service,” is to generate new knowledge and demonstrate the highest standards of excellence in research and scholarship for a global society.
-NYU College of Nursing faculty have expanded the scope and number of local, national, and international projects.
-As a result of the college’s commitment to innovative, evidence-based approaches to health care delivery, the college ranks 5th in research funding among colleges and schools of nursing from the National Institutes of Health.
+A key component of NYU Rory Meyers College of Nursing’s mission, as an integral part of a research-one private university “in the public service,” is to generate new knowledge and demonstrate the highest standards of excellence in research and scholarship for a global society.
+NYU Meyers faculty have expanded the scope and number of local, national, and international projects.
+As a result of the College’s commitment to innovative, evidence-based approaches to healthcare delivery, we rank 8th in funding from the NIH.

 To generate this new knowledge and to advance scholarship, the College has several active research centers and grants including:

 - Behavioral Sciences Training in Drug Abuse Research

 - Center for Precision Health in Diverse Populations P20

 - Muriel and Virginia Pless Center for Nursing Research